Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 - Fentanyl (a.k.a.
 Duragesic)

-However, both patients and doctors need to closely monitor opioid use to help ensure that the patient does not succumb to dependency and drug abuse.
+However, both you and your doctor need to closely monitor opioid use to help ensure that you do not succumb to dependency and drug abuse.

 3. Potential compensation